pi314mm/csd-blog/website/content/2025/full-abs-comp-corr.md

 However, if we insert this direct translation into another paragraph where readers don't know that every sentence should contain a pun (a changed context), we've created a translation error because we've lost the pun's content.
 A stronger translation would incorporate a Spanish pun that conveys the same concept, allowing readers to understand the intended message regardless of contextual information.

-Given the scale of modern programming practices, we often require full abstraction correctness rather than just operational correctness to ensure our compiler is compositionally correct.
+Given the scale of modern programming practices, we often require full abstraction correctness in addition to operational correctness to ensure our compiler is compositionally correct.
 Without this stronger guarantee, bugs could be introduced post-compilation when importing a pre-compiled library in an incompatible context, or when linking together programs from various sources and compilers that may have conflicting contextual assumptions.

-Our research demonstrates a new proof technique that can be used to verify full abstraction correctness via type-directed joint language merging.
+Our research demonstrates a new proof technique that can be used to verify operational correctness and full abstraction correctness via type-directed joint language merging.
-We have shown the efficacy of this approach by proving full abstraction correctness for two well-known phases of compilation: continuation passing style translation and closure conversion.
+We have shown the efficacy of this approach by proving the correctness for two well-known phases of compilation: continuation passing style translation and closure conversion.

-# Defining Full Abstraction Correctness
+# Defining Correctness

-We will explain the desired theorem of full abstraction correctness bottom-up, starting with defining the equivalence of two programs in the same language.
+We will explain the desired theorem of full abstraction correctness and dynamic correctness bottom-up, starting with defining the equivalence of two programs in the same language.

 ## Program Equivalence